 Jerome, Arizona.
 Just a small town with a killer view.
 Can you hear the sounds?
 Can you feel the energy?
 Walk down almost any road in town and let your imagination run loose.
 You might experience the past if you’re lucky.
 Jerome will grow on you.
 Who knows, you might not ever want to leave.
+Even after you kick the bucket.
 You wouldn’t be the first.

 The “Wild West” of legend still lives on in this place, perhaps like no other you’ve ever been.
 It’s always been this way.
 Now the home of artists, writers and a variety of shops catering to tourists, “The Gomorrah of Arizona” as Jerome was known in the late 1800s still remains a happening place.
 It’s our favorite ‘real’ ghost town to visit, and it might be yours.
 Take a look around and find out.

 As the U.S. Civil War was raging in the east, miners seeking their fortune discovered the place we now call Jerome.
 Actually, the Yavapai Indians discovered it first, and the miners sort of “discovered” it away from them.
 Funny how that works.
 Unless you were Yavapai, of course, and then it probably wasn’t funny at all.

 The Yavapai weren’t the first to live in the Verde Valley and on Cleopatra Hill, where Jerome is found.
 Long before them, the land was occupied by the Hohokam, Anasazi, Apache and other native peoples.
 They all knew well of the rich mineral resources found there.

 It was the quest for the minerals in these mountains that later attracted those who we call “the miners.”
 Even so, the miners and their kind weren’t the first European-Americans to visit the area.
 Explorers from other shores first visited the Verde Valley in the 16th century, way before there was a Jerome.